Send iMessages

 Webhooks

 When sending messages via the iMessage route, you will receive webhooks from Mobile Text Alerts just as you would for other messaging routes (such as SMS).
-For messages routed via iMessage, you will receive delivery-status callbacks as the message's status changes through the process of sending.
+For messages routed via iMessage, you will receive delivery-status callbacks as the message status changes during the sending process.

 For webhook calls for iMessage message-send or message-reply events, the payloads will include the senderName field to identify the sender "in-scope" with sending that message when sent via iMessage.
 For message replies, this is the senderName that the inbound reply was sent to.